In This Article

 • Concentrated portfolios: Investing heavily in a single company or sector increases the risk of loss if that particular investment falters.

-• Long-term fixed-rate bonds: With rising interest rates during hyperinflation, these bonds may lose value over time.
+• Long-term fixed-income investments: With rising interest rates during hyperinflation, these bonds may lose value over time.

 • High dividend stocks: Dividends may decrease or even be eliminated during hyperinflation as companies struggle to maintain their financial stability.